e2tha-e/template-engine-comparison/README.md

 had to make a similar choice for a new project, and nothing new was to be learned, it is a great exercise in discipline to stay focused implementing a paradigm that best fits the needs of a project.
 You'll find that this pays off when optimizing performance, and in the course of maintaining a project.

-Consider the alternative: Being undisciplined and unfocused.
-It is an excellent strategy for starring in reality television.
-It is a good to excellent strategy for separating donors, lenders, and buyers from their money.
-But it is a terrible strategy for software engineering!
+There's also the possibility of a future project being programmed in a purely functional language.
+There's no harm in being ready.

 ### Thanks for Visiting!